This document is here to guide you in helping translate pacman messages, libalpm messages, and the manual pages for the entire pacman package.

 msgid and msgstr variables can be on as many lines as necessary.
 Line breaks

-are ignored; if you need a literal line break, use an \n
+are ignored; if you need a literal line break, use an \n in your string.
+The

 following two translations are equivalent: